-Thank you for purchasing automation equipment from Automationdirect.com[TM].
-We want your new DirectLOGIC[TM] automation equipment to operate safely.
+Thank you for purchasing automation equipment from Automationdirect.comTM, doing business as AutomationDirect.
+We want your new automation equipment to operate safely.
 Anyone who installs or uses this equipment should read this publication (and any other relevant publications) before installing or operating the equipment.

 To minimize the risk of potential safety problems, you should follow all applicable local and national codes that regulate the installation and operation of your equipment.
 These codes vary from area to area and usually change with time.
-It is your responsibility to determine which codes should be followed, and to verify that the equipment, installation, and operation is in compliance with the latest revision of these codes.
+It is your responsibility to determine which codes should be followed, and to verify that the equipment, installation, and operation are in compliance with the latest revision of these codes.